Wednesday, October 03, 2012

 The Jade Dragon Stone

 … and so Hermel sat on the other side of a long narrow table across from Mr. Rokkafellah, who was gazing intently at him.
-It was late in the afternoon, as the sun was starting set filling the room with a golden glow.
+It was late in the afternoon, as the setting sun filled the room with a golden glow.

 “One million Iron,” said Hermel pressing one finger on the marble table in front of him with emphasis.